Spring is in the air in Okinawa in March and the pleasant weather is ideal for outdoor activities

 Okinawa yachimun pottery

 Colorful decorations and delightful designs are the hallmarks of Okinawa yachimun pottery.
 March weather is perfect for shopping at the Yachimun no Sato pottery village in Yomitan, where you can purchase pottery from local artisans and discover the inspiration behind their designs.
-Learn about the history and process of making pottery at the Tsuboya Pottery Museum in Naha, where a wide range of pieces showcase the breadth of Okinawan craftsmanship.
+Learn about the history and process of making pottery at the Naha Municipal Tsuboya pottery Museum in Naha, where a wide range of pieces showcase the breadth of Okinawan craftsmanship.
 Tour operators also offer guided pottery tours and experiences.

 Golfing in Okinawa